 I work from a psychodynamic, psychotherapeutic approach.
 This offers you the time to explore how things in your life are now and how they be linked to experience of family, relationships and earlier experiences.

-I have extensive experience, over the past sixteen years, of working with people throughout the whole life course; pre-school children, children and young people, adults and older adults.
+I have extensive experience, over the past seventeen years, of working with people throughout the whole life course; pre-school children, children and young people, adults and older adults.

 Our early experiences of families and the groups we belong to affect and shape the person we become.
 Taking time together, with the therapist, to explore our personal history allows understandings to form and awareness of the self to develop.
 How we form relationships, how we make life choices for ourselves and how we attend to our own wellbeing are all rooted in these early experiences.